 In addition to what is expected before we begin as described above:

-- You should agree to complete two semesters of (unpaid) research;
+- You should agree to complete two semesters of CS198 Research at two-units each;

 - You should already be thinking about graduate school.

-Westmont, we expect that all students will come to understand their
+At Westmont, we expect that all students will come to see graduate school

-that path.
-I would be happy to discuss these matters with you.
+I am happy to discuss these matters with you.

-above conditions, you should submit your proposal and meet with me as
+you should submit your proposal and meet with me as early as possible.

-select summer research assistants from among those doing research for
+I will select summer research assistants from among those doing research for credit.

 After the summer, you will register for additional units to continue the research

 during which time we will describe our findings in a paper to submit for publication.